fadhilradh/todos-io-frontend/README.md

 - [ ] Add PWA support
 - [ ] Use `next-auth` for storing token instead of localstorage

-You can check the backend repo here : https://github.com/fadhilradh/todo-nodejs-pg
+Interested in the backend implementation?
+Here is the repo : https://github.com/fadhilradh/todo-nodejs-pg

 Happy contributing !